10 tips to keep kids healthy this school year

 10. Schedule a school or sports physical.
 Nebraska law requires that children complete a school physical before kindergarten and seventh grade, but we recommend scheduling them annually.
 School and sports physicals are a way to monitor your child's development, growth and health each year.
 As children age, an annual physical also addresses issues like mental health, allergies, sexual health and asthma.
 Ensure vision and hearing checks are also part of your child's annual visits.
 Vision and hearing impairments can lead to behavioral issues and impact learning and development.

-Should parents be worried about monkeypox?
+Should parents be worried about mpox?

 There have been a few isolated cases in children, but the vast majority have been in close-contact households with infected people.